 Across the three years of Key Stage 4, students will develop a range of theoretical and practical skills.
 The course covers a range of units including sport leadership, sport science and sport psychology.

-Optional subjects on offer at Heath Park are:
+Optional subjects on offer at Moseley Park are:

 - Art and Design

 - Health and Social Care